cmudrc/MSEval/README.md

 ├─ remap_scripts  # Example script used to remap the keys from the dataset
 ```

-The dataset is hosted on Huggingface and can be found at [here](https://huggingface.co/datasets/cmudrc/Material_Selection_Eval).
+The dataset is hosted on Huggingface and can be found [here](https://huggingface.co/datasets/cmudrc/Material_Selection_Eval).